luchina-gabriel/OSX-PROXMOX/README.md

 Install Proxmox VE v7.02 - Next, Next & Finish (NNF).

+> Important do not run any `apt upgrade` inside the shell of proxmox.
+This may lead to upgrade your Proxmox version and you will need to reinstall everything

 Open Proxmox Web Console -> Datacenter > NAME OF YOUR HOST > Shell.

 Copy, paste and execute.